NEC Baby Formula Lawsuit

 Nutritional Issues When a Baby Is Born Prematurely

-Premature babies desperately need nutrition after they are born to help their bodies grow and mature.
-However, this is not always easy.
+Premature babies need nutrition after birth to help their bodies grow and develop.
+However, this can be challenging.
 While needing food from their mother, babies may not have the physical strength to suck the milk from the breast.

 Nonetheless, nutrition is one of their most critical needs.
 Therefore, it becomes a challenge to get them the necessary nutrients.

-Similac Advance, a baby formula made by Abbott Laboratories, is also the subject of a civil suit.
-In 2015, the baby's mother filed a necrotizing enterocolitis (NEC) formula lawsuit, who developed brain damage after being fed Enfamil with iron.
+Similac Advance, a baby cow-milk-based formula made by Abbott Laboratories, is also the subject of a civil suit.
+In 2015, the baby's mother filed a necrotizing enterocolitis (NEC) formula lawsuit, her infant developed brain damage after being fed Enfamil with iron.

-The mother's attorneys built the case using evidence-based feeding strategies involving problems with Enfamil and Similac.
+The mother's attorneys built the case using evidence-based feeding strategies involving problems with human milk fortifiers in Enfamil and Similac.

 Enfamil and Similac Class Action Lawsuit

-There is not yet an MDL (Multidistrict Litigation) or class-action lawsuit involving NEC infant formula with Abbott Laboratories or Mead Johnson.
+There is no MDL (Multidistrict Litigation) or class-action lawsuit involving NEC infant formula with Abbott Laboratories or Mead Johnson.
 Many Enfamil and Similac formulas have class actions involving similar products filed in Canada in 2019.

-The plaintiffs allege that the companies marketed and sold baby formulas containing DHA and ARA, despite knowing that these ingredients were not safe for infants.
+The plaintiffs allege that the companies marketed and sold baby formulas containing DHA and ARA, despite knowing that these ingredients were unsafe for infants.

 Mother's Breast Milk Is Safer

-In general, the nutritional content in mother's milk is the best for a premature baby.
-Human milk has important fat that helps develop a baby's brain and neurological tissue.
-It is also easier for a baby to digest liquid protein-fortified human milk.
+In general, the nutritional content in a mother's milk is the best for a premature baby.
+Mother's milk has important fat that helps develop a baby's brain and neurological tissue.
+It is also easier for a baby to digest liquid protein-fortified mother's milk.

 Equally as important, feeding the baby only human breast milk is safer than formula feeding.
 For premature babies, the problem is that their intestinal lining is immature.

 When the tissue is exposed to cow's milk proteins, there is a risk of damage to the intestinal wall.
-Babies do not have a mature digestive system, and they may have a harder time digesting cow's milk.
+Babies do not have a mature digestive system and may have a harder time digesting cow's milk.

-NEC in premature infants fed cow's milk-based formula is more likely to occur than in those consuming their mother's breast milk.
+NEC in premature infants fed cow milk formulas are more likely to occur than in those consuming their mother's breast milk.

 Scientific Evidence of the Danger of Cow's Milk-Based Formulas

-Numerous research studies have quantified the higher risk of necrotizing enterocolitis (NEC) when the premature baby has been fed formula.
+Numerous research studies have quantified the higher risk of necrotizing enterocolitis (NEC) when the premature baby has been fed Similac or Enfamil baby formula.
 These studies have compared the rates of premature babies not fed Similac or Enfamil and those fed the product.

 Necrotizing enterocolitis (NEC) is usually a very rare condition.
 The normal rate of this infection is one in every 1,000 babies born prematurely.
-The rate will significantly increase when the babies receive cow-based infant formula products.
+The rate will significantly increase when formula-fed babies receive cow-based products.
 Those fed Enfamil are more likely to have developed NEC.

-Here are some of the disturbing numbers that reveal the problem that cow's milk-based Enfamil products can cause:
+Some disturbing numbers reveal the problem that cow's milk-based Enfamil products can cause: